-The restrictions and authorisation requirements described in questions 34 and 35 apply regardless of whether PII is transferred to a service provider (ie, processor) or another controller.
+The data transfer restrictions and authorisation requirements apply regardless of whether PII is transferred to a service provider (ie, processor) or another controller.

-The restrictions and requirements applicable to onward PII transfers depend on the legal regime in the jurisdiction where the data importer is located and the data transfer mechanism relied upon to legitimise the initial data transfer outside the EEA.
-For example, the standard contractual clauses and the EU-US Privacy Shield framework contain specific requirements for onward data transfers.
+The restrictions and requirements applicable to onward PII transfers depend on the legal regime in the jurisdiction where the data importer is located and the data transfer mechanism relied upon to legitimise the initial data transfer outside the European Economic Area.
+For example, the standard contractual clauses contain specific requirements for onward data transfers.